 - Keep in original and labeled containers

 - Don't mix contents of unknown, unlabeled or different containers or different products

-- Check for leaking containers (overpack leaking containers into clear plastic bag or leak proof outer container)
+- Check for leaking containers; put leaking containers into clear plastic bags or leak proof outer containers

 - Don't transport with open tops